Deva (Hinduism): Classical Hinduism

 The male Lokapala devas, the guardians of the directions, on the wall of Shiva temple, Prambanan (Java, Indonesia).

 In Hinduism, Devas are celestial beings associated with various aspects of the cosmos.
-The Devas Brahma, Vishnu, and Shiva, form the Hindu trinity known as the Trimurthi and preside over the functioning of the cosmos and the evolution of creation.
-Lesser devas may control the forces of nature, such as Vayu, the Lord of the wind, Varuna the Lord of water, and Agni, the Lord of fire.
-Hinduism also has many other lesser celestial beings, such as the married Gandharvas (male celestial musicians) and Apsaras (female celestial dancers).
+The principle Devas are said to control the forces of nature, such as Indra, the King of the devas and Lord of thunder, Vayu, the Lord of the wind, Varuna the Lord of water, and Agni, the Lord of fire.

+Most verses in the Vedas are dedicated to other Devas, while the Trimurti deities Brahma, Vishnu, and Shiva find very few mentions is them.
+However, during and after the time of the Puranas, the Trimurti deities are greatly elevated above the level of the other Devas.